 Even after the referendum, GO bonds won’t be issued until the Board of Supervisors and County staff collect specific data about the costs and interest rates available for a GO bond issuance.
 If GO bonds are the best way to finance a project, then the Board of Supervisors will then adopt a resolution authorizing the actual sale of the GO bonds.
 GO bonds will only be issued if the revenue projected for the County budget is sufficient to cover existing principal and interest payments (debt service) as well as debt service from the issuance of any new bonds.

 The County has several fiscal policies concerning debt and debt service.
 One of those policies requires that the ratio between the County’s debt service and expenditures be at 10% with a ceiling of 12%.
 Every year, county staff will review calculations and projections of debt-service-to-expenditures and other debt ratios.
 Staff will ensure that the ratios continue to be met over the life of the bonds; if the debt-service-to-expenditure ratio is approaching the ceiling, then capital projects can be shifted to later years or deleted.

 No. Bond sale proceeds authorized for a specific purpose may not, by law, be used for any purpose other than the purpose specified in the referendum question.

 The County will be able to issue the General Obligation bonds that the voters supported and undertake those projects.
 The County could seek alternative funding options for the projects in the bond question that was not approved.

-The County has funding alternatives for capital projects other than General Obligation bonds, including cash funding and other bond types and borrowing options.
+For capital projects, the County has funding alternatives other than General Obligation bonds, including cash funding and other bond types and borrowing options.
 Passage of these referendum questions does not mean that the County will be left without the means to fund other capital improvement projects.